wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/american-express/how-does-american-express-work.md

 ---
-title: "Maestro, How does it work?"
+title: "American Express, How does it work?"
 weight: 21
-meta_title: "Maestro, how does it work? - MultiSafepay Support"
+meta_title: "American Express, how does it work? - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
 read_more: '.'
 ---
 ## How it works
->_American Express payments are processed as a credit card payment.
+>American Express payments are processed as a credit card payment.
 Therefore, credit card payments must be enabled within your MultiSafepay Control to process a American Express payment.
-Submit your request to enable credit cards (Visa, Mastercard, American Express and Maestro) to your account manager or contact us at <sales@multisafepay.com>_
+Submit your request to enable credit cards (Visa, Mastercard, American Express and Maestro) to your account manager or contact us at <sales@multisafepay.com>

-A Maestro payment is always validated with the 3D secure code.
-3D secure verification is deemed mandatory by Maestro.

 ### Transaction flow
 The transaction flow shows the different ways an American Express transaction can be processed.